Anno Domini 1989–1995: Background

+From a period of 1989 to 1996, Black Sabbath were signed to I.R.S.
+Records, which released five albums under that label (Headless Cross, Tyr, Dehumanizer (European release only), Cross Purposes, and Forbidden).
+By the end of 1996, the label had been shuttered and in turn followed by a short period of reissues through EMI Records, the rights were returned to Tony Iommi somewhere after the label's dissolution.

 Iommi mentioned re-releases of the Martin-era catalogue as early as March 2016, explaining, "We've held back on the reissues of those albums because of the current Sabbath thing with Ozzy Osbourne, but they will certainly be happening...
 I'd like to do a couple of new tracks for those releases with Tony Martin...
 I'll also be looking at working on Cross Purposes and Forbidden."
 In February 2019, Iommi stated that he was working on a remix of Forbidden "on and off" with Mike Exeter.
 On 14 May 2020, in an interview with Eddie Trunk, Iommi stated that the remix of Forbidden was complete, but added that he was just waiting for "the right time" to release it.
+In 2022, Martin confirmed a record deal had been reached for a possibility of the reissue.

 On 31 December 2023, Iommi announced that a Black Sabbath box set of Martin-era albums was due for release in May 2024.
 On 21 March 2024, Anno Domini 1989–1995 was revealed as the title of the box set and it was announced that it would be released on 31 May.
 The day after the box set was announced, the remastered versions of "Headless Cross" and "Anno Mundi" were released to streaming services, together as a two-song single.

 On 24 May 2024, a newly remixed version of "Get a Grip" and a remastered version of "Evil Eye" were released together as a two-song single.
 A remastered music video for "Get a Grip" was released on Iommi's YouTube channel on the same day.